raganwald/braythwayt.com/_posts/2017-05-24-resiliency.md

 So that's our "hack day" structure, and last Friday we worked on our hacks.
 We usually demo them on the following Monday, but that was a Canadian holiday, so we demo'd them yesterday.
 My colleagues on my team demo'd four very fine new features, and honestly I can't wait until they are in production.
 It's great stuff!

-Then it was my turn, and I don't know if I looked like I was barely keeping a grip on my sanity as I walked up the the podium, but I felt like I was going to deconstruct into emotions connected by tendons and neurons in real time.

 ---

 [![Photo by Kevin Megens / Artibite](/assets/images/windy.jpg)](https://www.flickr.com/photos/artibite/16943739191)

 ### demonstrating my hack

-Now, I pride myself on "Giving Good Demo."
+I pride myself on "Giving Good Demo."
 I have experience in sales and public speaking and since I'm demonstrating something I care about in a personal way, the enthusiasm flows freely.
 But I can't help feeling a little pressure.
 With every good demo, I feel like the expectation that the next one will be as good, or even better, mounts.
 And I was following such great work!
 How could I compare?

-Controlling my fear, I walked to the podium and plugged in my computer.
+I walked to the podium.
 And...
-The screen did not work properly as it did for everyone else.
-I got some horrible VGA-resolution situation.
+The screen did not work properly, I got some horrible VGA-resolution situation.
 I made light of things with a joke while a colleague opened up screen preferences and got it sorted.
 Not a great start, but onwards.

-I then demonstrated something that had to do with failure handling.
-I won't bore you with the exact feature, but it was along these lines: Our web client sends requests and updates to our API through asynchronous requests, same as just about every other modern web app.
-And the back end, while much more complex than a simple database-backed Rails stack, behaves as if the request either succeeds or fails, atomically.
-It does not partially succeed or partially fail.

-I was doing a thing where for big requests, the web app would break a request up into chunks, and send them all asynchronously to the API.
+I then demonstrated a thing where for big requests, the web app would break a request up into chunks, and send them all asynchronously to the API.
 This parallelism has some tradeoffs, and the team and I want to explore whether this is, overall, a big win.
 The UX problem to solve was that up to that moment, all requests either succeeded or failed.
 Now I was introducing the possibility that if a single action resulted in multiple "chunks," some might succeed and some might fail.

 So for my demo, I triggered an action that would produce two chunks.
 And behind the scenes, I introduced some randomness such that each chunk had a 50% chance of failing.
 In reality, well-formed requests fail infrequently, but it can happen, especially when internet connectivity is suspect.
 So it's an important feature.